 The Chargers organization strives on being DIFFERENT.
 Development both on and off the field is the primary emphasis of the Chargers organization.
-Along with Charger players, all players are welcome to train in the off-season at our indoor training facility located in Fort Wayne, IN.
+All coaches are currently playing college baseball or have played college or professional baseball.
+No dads coach in our program.
+Along with Charger players, all players are welcome to train in the off-season at Diamond Performance Academy (our indoor training facility) located in Fort Wayne, IN.
 The facility includes 5 cages, plyo wall, band wall, turf area for fielding, and a weight room.
-The 2020 offseason is slated for over 100+ hours of baseball skill development (arm care, fielding, hitting, and strength and conditioning.)
+The 2020 offseason is slated for over 100+ hours of baseball skill development (arm care, fielding, hitting, and strength and conditioning).

 Evan joined the Chargers staff in 2015 as the Chargers Strength & Conditioning Coach for the Goshen Location.
 Evan has since taken over the Charger organization in Fort Wayne, IN in 2019-2020 as the owner and director of player development.